avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 **_Dalinar_**

-The honerable code following Shardbearer who treated all with respect, dignity, and integrity.
+The honorable code following Shardbearer who treated all with respect, dignity, and integrity.
 The wise and battle-worn veteran leader that would lead the world from destruction as he united the nations against the income evils.

 Or so we though.